-The DEQ multimetric score was used to examine the 2022 data for a change-of-condition in this manner (Table 9).
+The DEQ multimetric score was used to examine the 2023 data for a change-ofcondition in this manner (Table 9).
 MM scores larger than two standard deviations below the mean would be an indication that a change in biological condition has occurred because the probability of such a value occurring under "natural" conditions (i.e., in the absence of disturbance) would be less than 0.05 (with normally distributed data).
 Because a wider range of scores has occurred at some sites than at others, threshold metric values for detecting change differs among sites using this approach (Table 9).
 Sites with larger inter-annual variability, such as CLKRM0.5, currently have lower threshold values to indicate a change.
-2022 mean multimetric scores ranged from 31 to 43, and were consistently higher than the threshold scores that would indicate a significant change in value (Table 9).
+2023 mean multimetric scores ranged from 24 to 35.
+2023 MM scores were higher than the threshold scores at three sites, nearly equal at CLKRM20, and lower than the threshold score at CLKRM0.5 (Table 9).